NLeSC/guide/software/testing.md

 To build repositories inside the Microsoft Windows operation system use [AppVeyor](https://www.appveyor.com/).
 AppVeyor is free for Open Source projects.

-### Jenkins-CI

-At the NLeSC we run a [Jenkins-CI](http://jenkins-ci.org/) instance which is behind a login at https://ci.esciencecenter.nl .
-It is used mostly for private repositories.

 ### Nightly builds

 Most CI builds are triggered by a git push, but sometimes the repository must be build every night.